Christmas 2016: Budgeting if you've got an early payday

 • Don’t rush to buy all of your presents at once.
 Stagger it to get the best prices and look online and in stores to see where it’s cheapest.
 Keep an eye out for offers, sales and reductions.

 • Sign up to voucher schemes and newsletters to find out when stores are having sales and offers.

 • Use up any loyalty scheme freebies and points you’ve built up the last year to get discounts in shops and restaurants.

 • Buy groceries when they’re on offer and stock up your freezer – just be sure not to waste food.

 • Go through the house, tidy the cupboards and get winter ready.

 • Sell things on eBay you don’t want for extra cash.
 This can also help you decide on gift ideas, as you’ll see what your family have and need.

 Manage your money

 You won’t have to worry about rejigging budgets to make sure bills are covered, because it’s done for you.
-If you’re interested in managing your money in this way, you can find out more about the thinkmoney Personal Account.
+If you’re interested in managing your money in this way, you can find out more about the thinkmoney Managed Current Account.
 There is a monthly management fee for this account – it’s £17.50 for a single account or £24.50 for a joint account.